zandebevec/MyFirstRepo/README.md

 And this is how I explain my project

 ## This is H2
-And this is a text
+And this is a text - This is conflict starter

 * This
 * Is